laserpants/update-deep/README.md

 main : Program Flags Model Msg main =
-  Eventful.document                              -- [1]
+  Deep.document                              -- [1]
     { init          = init
     , update        = update
     , subscriptions = subscriptions
     , view          = view }
 ```

-1. Instead of `Browser.document`, a function of the same name from `Update.Eventful.Browser` is used.
+1. Instead of `Browser.document`, a function of the same name from `Update.Deep.Browser` is used.
 This module also exposes its own version of `application`.
 2. The type of `init` is now `Flags -> Update Model Msg ()`.
 The `Update` type is explained below.
 3. In this example, the model is initialized without running any commands.
 4. The type of `update` has become `Msg -> Update Model Msg e`.
 This return value is a type alias for `( Model, Cmd Msg, List e )`.
 The `e` parameter represents an *event* type.
 Events are not used in this example; hence the `()` unit type.